adoptium/installer/docs/Guide_To_The_Linux_Installers.md

 </details>
 <details><summary>2.2 Debian Distributions</summary>
 </br>
 To update the source files for each new Debian release, there are potentially 3 files that must be updated.
-These 3 files are ```changelog , control & rules``` ( located under _jdk_ / debian / src / main / packaging /_temurin_ / _21_for example) below are the files, and how to update them.
+These 3 files are ```changelog , control & rules``` ( located under _jdk_ / debian / src / main / packaging /_temurin_ / _21_) below are the files, and how to update them.

 <h5>2.2.1 The changelog file (example below:)</h5>